CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity-v2.md

 In this task, you retest the connection between the virtual machines in different virtual networks.

-### Verify the private IP address of the CoreServicesVM

 1. From the Azure portal, search for and select the **CoreServicesVM<inject key="DeploymentID" enableCopy="false" />** virtual machine.

     ![image](./media/h25.png)